What is the first thing that comes to mind when you think of educational toys for 2 year old’s?

 But know that learning toys for toddlers with all the bells and whistles that claim to turn your child into a genius should be taken with a grain of salt.

-The message that I want you to take away from this article is that educational toys for 2 year old’s do not need to be complex.
+The message that I want you to take from this article is that educational toys for 2 year old’s do not need to be complex.

 If the toy comes with an instruction manual, think again about buying it.